-There's a good reason Goucher's study abroad program is ranked No. 1 by U.S. News & World Report, The Princeton Review, and others.
+There's a good reason Goucher's study abroad program is ranked No. 5 by The Princeton Review.

 At Goucher College, we believe that, no matter who you are or what you want to do in life, the global community of the 21st century demands that you have an international perspective.

 So, it won’t surprise you that, in the fall of 2006, we became the first liberal arts college in the nation to require all of our undergraduates to study abroad at least once before graduation.

 Why study abroad?
 Simply put, it’s your chance to make a valuable connection between the classroom and real-world experience.
 Along the way, you get to explore different ways of thinking, communicating, working, learning, and living.